nhthn/BBCut/README.md

 # BBCut2 #

-BBCut is a SuperCollider package (both for client and server) by Nick Collins for automated breakbeat generation.
-BBCut 2.1, the most recent official version, was released in December 2006.
-This repository forks BBCut 2.1 and dusts it off with a new help system and a few other improvements.
+BBCut2 is a SuperCollider package (both for client and server) by Nick Collins for automated event analysis, beat induction and algorithmic audio splicing.
+This repository forks BBCut 2.1 (the most recent version, released in 2006) and dusts it off with a new help system and several other bugfixes and enhancements.

 ## Installation ##